 The rapid antigen test is quick and easy.
-Typically, it involves a nasal swab (using a small cotton bud-like instrument) that is then placed into a chemical solution and the solution is tested on the receptacle, which displays a result within 10-15 minutes.
+Typically, it involves a nasal swab (using a cotton bud-like instrument) that is then placed into a chemical solution and the solution is tested on the receptacle, which displays a result within 10-15 minutes.
 This link provides an overview of how the test works.

-Rapid antigen screening can be performed onsite in selected workplaces and schools under appropriate supervision to ensure advice is available on the process for testing and how the result is interpreted.
+Under TGA regulations for test kits that require health practitioner supervision, rapid antigen screening can be performed onsite in selected workplaces and schools under appropriate supervision to ensure advice is available on the process for testing and how the result is interpreted.

-Therapeutic Goods Administration (TGA) conditions must be followed in relation to the nature of supervision and training that is required to undertake testing.
+Therapeutic Goods Administration (TGA) conditions must be followed in relation to the nature of supervision and training that is required to undertake testing when using these particular types of kits.